wheeltecroboter/wheeltecroboter/README.md

   ],
   "additional_info": "", // some additional information you can provide :)
-  "preferred_color": "lightblue", // color it will be printed out in "max_languages": 5 // number of max. biggest languages displayed in the fetch }
+  "preferred_color": "lightblue", // color it will be printed out in "max_languages": 5, // number of max. biggest languages displayed in the fetch "append_autmatic": true // appends the embedded image automatically if not found in README }
 ```
+### Editing the README

+After the initial deployment, you can edit the `README.md` file however you want!

 ## Disclaimer

 Use this script at your own risk.
 The software is provided "as is", without warranty of any kind, express or implied, as stated in the MIT License.